 1. F.3.
 LIMITED RIGHT OF REPLACEMENT OR REFUND - If you discover a defect in this electronic work within 90 days of receiving it, you can receive a refund of the money (if any) you paid for it by sending a written explanation to the person you received the work from.
 If you received the work on a physical medium, you must return the medium with your written explanation.
-The person or entity that provided you with the defective work may elect to provide a replacement copy in lieu of a refund.
-If you received the work electronically, the person or entity providing it to you may choose to give you a second opportunity to receive the work electronically in lieu of a refund.
-If the second copy is also defective, you may demand a refund in writing without further opportunities to fix the problem.
-1. F.4.
-Except for the limited right of replacement or refund set forth in paragraph 1.F.3, this work is provided to you 'AS-IS', WITH NO OTHER WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTIBILITY OR FITNESS FOR ANY PURPOSE.
+The person or entity that provided 1.
+F.4.
+Except for the limited right of replacement or refund set forth in paragraph 1.F.3, this work is provided to you 'AS-IS', WITH NO OTHER WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTIBILITY OR FITNESS 1.
+F.5.
+Some states do not allow disclaimers of certain implied warranties or the exclusion or limitation of certain types of the problem.